AgileVentures/av-static-website/source/blog_articles/2017-09-22-av-ecosystem-review-that-domain-review-step.html.markdown

   it { is_expected.to belong_to :user}
 ```

-and I get some more domain model oriented chatter from rspec when running Project:
+and I get some more domain model oriented chatter from RSpec when running the Project spec:

 ```sh
 Project